 What is the Half Double Crochet Stitch?

-The half double crochet stitch is just a little bit taller than the single crochet and smaller than the double crochet stitch.
+The half double crochet stitch is just a little bit taller than the single crochet (sc) and smaller than the double crochet stitch (dc).
 If you know how to make a single crochet stitch, learning how to make a half double crochet stitch is easy because there is just one more step: a yarn over at the beginning.

-In the US, this stitch is called half-double crochet and in the UK it is called half treble crochet.
+In the US, this stitch is called half-double crochet (abbreviation: hdc) and in the UK it is called half treble crochet (htr).
+Note that I use US terms in all my designs.

 Half Double Crochet is my favorite stitch for hats, sweaters, scarves, baby blankets and pillows.
 It creates a warm, cozy crochet fabric without a lot of holes or gaps that bigger stitches can make.